yumeishi/yumeishi/README.md

 - 👋 Hi, I’m @yumeishi
-- 👀 I’m interested in product management, AI + machine learning, web design, and more!
+- 👀 I’m interested in AI + ML, product and web development, and more!
-- 🌱 I’m currently learning python, HTML + CSS, JavaScript, and hopefully how to leat code
+- 🌱 I’m currently learning python, HTML + CSS, and JavaScript
-- 💞️ I’m looking to collaborate on apps and web design!
+- 💞️ I’m looking to collaborate on projects, apps, and web dev!
 - 📫 Reach me at yumeiishii@gmail.com :)

 <!---